Help Identify the Next Bishop of Chelmsford

 The Chelmsford Diocese Vacancy in See Committee, published the Diocesan Statement of Needs on 24 July.

 The purpose of the Statement of Needs is to inform the Crown Nominations Commission and candidates about the diocese and the role of the Bishop of Chelmsford here in Essex and East London.
 It describes the diocese including the church and the communities we serve.
 The Statement of Needs also talks about the strengths of the church in the diocese, the challenges we face and the priorities for the next bishop.
 This document is one of the pieces of information that will be used by the Crown Nominations Commission to finalise the role profile and person specification for the next bishop.

-To produce the Diocesan Statement of Needs, the Vacancy in See Committee is organising a diocese wide consultation that will be open until 4 July.
-We want as many people as possible to have their say and we are encouraging submissions from churches, groups and individuals.
-After the consultation is concluded the Vacancy in See Committee will weigh all comments offered and prayerfully discern what should be included in the final text of the Statement of Needs.
+To help produce the Diocesan Statement of Needs, the Vacancy in See Committee organised a diocese wide consultation which closed on 4 July.
+More than 1,000 people, churches and groups had their say.
+The Vacancy in See Committee will weigh all comments offered and prayerfully discern what should be included in the final text of the Statement of Needs.

 - Can you tell us what you value most about the Church in your community as well as across Essex and East London?

 - What challenges does the Church face in East London and Essex as we seek to share the Good News of Jesus?

 - What wider issues would you like our next Bishop of Chelmsford to be passionate about?

 - What qualities, skills or leadership characteristics will our next Bishop of Chelmsford require?